hzeller/rpi-rgb-led-matrix/README.md

 This is mostly experimental code.

+The Android / iPhone app has not been finished yet, but you can use the code with the standard terminal (see Running).
+I use my Raspberry Pi headless and if you want to run the code without having Putty always open, use "tmux" (sudo apt-get install tmux).

 This code is based on the great work of Henner Zeller <h.zeller@acm.org>
 (https://github.com/hzeller/rpi-rgb-led-matrix and see also https://github.com/hzeller/rpi-matrix-pixelpusher) and tries to extend